MateoLa/hello-plex/README.md

 [^Nt1]: Create the server ssh key set ```ssh-keygen -f <path_to_home_directory>/.ssh/id_rsa -q -N ""```.
 Add the public key (content of file id_rsa.pub) to github ```SSH and GPG keys``` account settings.

+[^Nt2]: With nginx configured as a reverse proxy, the reverse application has to be up and running in orther to get up the nginx.
+Otherwise the nginx container will fall.

-[^Nt2]: You can directly access the Plex server at ```http://localhost:32400 or https://localhost:32400``` (with nginx service available or not).
+[^Nt3]: You can directly access the Plex server at ```http://localhost:32400 or https://localhost:32400``` (with nginx service available or not).
 Although, for the sake of the example we configure nginx and the ```http://localhost or https://localhost``` availability (without port specification) proves the correct configuration.